 Measure the patient's arm size and wrap appropriate cuff over the patient's arm.
 (Refer to pages 14 and 15.)
-4

-Place the stethoscope on the patient's arm.

-Push the START Button to start the measurement.
-6
+- Place the stethoscope on the patient's arm. - Push the START Button to start the measurement.

-Do not push the START Button without wrapping the cuff.
-Do not squeeze or press the cuff during the measurement.

-If you want to inflate again after the start of deflation, push the START Button.

-• If you want to accelerate deflation after the start of deflation, use the DELLATION (deflation control)?
-Measurement Results Display Switch Button.
-Each time the Button is pushed, wiff is deflated rapidly in increments of 5 to 10 mml/g.

-Take the readings.
+- Do not push the START Button without wrapping the suff.
+Do not squeeze or press the suff during the measurement. - If you want to inflate again after the start of deflation, push the START Button. - If you want to accelerate deflation after the start of deflation, push the DELFATION (deflation control) / Messurement Results Display Switch Button.
+Each time the Button is pushed, out if is deflated rapidly in increments of 5 to 10 mmHg. - Take the readings. ~ lt